samirsaliba/samirsaliba/README.md

 ### Hi there 👋

-- 🌱 Currently focused on finishing my master's research in **explainable AI (xAI) for time series**.
-My work involves developing an **evolutionary algorithm** to discover **time series subgroups using shapelets**, helping to uncover regions where time series classification models exhibit **atypical performance**.
+I’m a **software engineer** with a background in **data science**, **data engineering** and **machine learning engineering**, passionate about building scalable data-driven solutions.

-- 💻 Experienced in **data science, data engineering, and machine learning engineering**, with a strong background in **building scalable data processing solutions** and **developing AI-powered applications**.
+- 🌱 Currently wrapping up my **master’s research in explainable AI (xAI) for time series**, where I’m developing an **evolutionary algorithm** to discover **time series subgroups using shapelets**.
+This approach helps uncover regions where time series classification models show **atypical performance**.
-- 🚀 Currently working as a **Data Engineer**, specializing in **real-time data processing, streaming architectures, and scalable data pipelines**.
-My work spans **machine learning, backend engineering, and cloud-native infrastructure** across various industries.
+- 🚀 In my professional work, I specialize in **real-time data processing, streaming architectures, and scalable data pipelines**.
+My experience spans **machine learning, backend engineering, and cloud-native infrastructure** across various industries.
 - 🔗 Connect with me on **[LinkedIn](https://www.linkedin.com/in/samirtsj/)**.

 <!--
 **samirsaliba/samirsaliba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.